 On Wednesdays, a tribute is made to Ray—a bell is rung five times, and the whole bar stops what they're doing to toast to Ray.

-Because Tiki-Ti is owner-operated, it is one of the very few places in California that can allow smoking.
 The Buhens close the bar when they go on vacation; be sure to check the Tiki-Ti website's calendar to make sure they are open before you stop by.
 Tiki-Ti is extremely small (just 12 barstools and a small handful of tables), and is incredibly popular—if you don't like crowds, be sure to get there right as it opens, preferably on a Wednesday.
 Be sure to bring plenty cash—they don't accept credit cards.

 How to find it: